sashakttripathi/sashakttripathi/README.md

 ### Hi there 🤖

-I am a math freak who is learning to make intelligent machines 🧠
+I am a math freak who is loves to play with computers 🧠

 Game Dev @ Kalam Labs